 As for “Doomsman/Telepower,” that’s two short novels in one, both involving soldiers of the future.
 Published in 1967, after Ellison had begun winning SF awards, “Doomsman” is a novella he cranked out in 1958 that is laughably awful.
 (Four pages after telling us a character being tortured no longer has eyes, he looks at someone.)
 I’m not sure the publisher had his permission to rescue the story from magazine oblivion.
 Making matters more embarrassing, despite its cheapjack cover and publisher, this is among the easier Ellison books to find at used bookstores.
 Lore has it that Ellison at least once was asked at a convention to autograph a copy and instead bought it from the fan and tore it up right in front of him.
 “Telepower,” by the way, is far better.

 I’d had hopes of reading another Fu Manchu book — the next one is “President Fu Manchu,” a timely title — but I ran out of time.
 Soon.
 My five books in October brings my total this year to 71; I’m now aiming for 80.

 I’ve owned these books anywhere from a few weeks (“Zorro”) to two decades (“Doomsman,” which still bears the $1.25 price tag from Atlanta’s Book Nook, marked up from the original 50 cents due to its out-of-print status).
 “Weird Heroes” I owned as a teen, never read, sold, then bought back four years ago for another try.
 Reading that and “Doomsman” meant a lot due to their longtime presence in my life, even if the contents weren’t so hot.
 “Casebook” was bought this year but is another book I owned as a boy, and read all or most of back then.
-“Tarzan” was bought in the past few years.
+“Tarzan” was bought at Pasadena’s Book Alley in 2001.